access-news/TTS-read-ads/node.js/bespoke/walgreens/README.md

 The real solution (I think) lies in section "1.
 Walgreens API" below, but until I have time to properly explore it, here's an ad hoc one:

+> NOTE 2023-09-11
+> Probably still worth exploring the Walgreens API, but it might turn out to be a fiasco as the Flipp API in Rite Aid's case.
+Also, scraping the fully loaded HTML turned out to be surprisingly good.

 1. Go to the [Walgreens weekly ad page](https://www.walgreens.com/offers/offers.jsp/weeklyad?view=weeklyad).

 2. The page is not loaded all at once, so scroll down to the bottom.